quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 - Tile Map (Pretty): 32x32 and 16x16 tiled pixel art to show a nice user friendly depiction.
 Does not have any responsibility other than display
 - Tile Map (Skeleton): 64x64 bare tiles that provides an easy way for level designer to communicate the position of paths to the map's internal representation

-**Build Tool**
-- The build tool aka the build UI is the UI bar at the bottom of the screen.
-The build UI has many responsiblities, the major one would be to select the tower to be built.
-When the button below is pressed, a function is called to add a temporary instance of that tower that is unable to fire to follow the mouse.

-The build tool also handles the input for the number buttons in the _input(event) function.
-This provides hotkeys for the user when chosing the towers to be build.
-Toggling the button also toggles all the color of the sprites in the build tool as well as the tower to be built

-Another factor the build tool handles is the gold.
-Change_gold and set gold are the two functions of buildUI which controls all the gold the player gets from the enemies.
-Change_gold takes in an input and changes the gold by that amount.

-Lastly, the build tool also handles items, containing item slots which can be moved from one item slot to another.
-The drag and drop function of each slot has its own script and will be elaborated further subsequently.

 **Drag and Drop**
 The drag and drop function is done using godots in-built drag and drop function.
 Each control node will have to have both the can_drop_data() as well as the drop_data() functions to be allowed to get the data.
 If not, when an